-Visiting the Alamo is a total clusterf**k.
-I spent around 45 minutes at the historic San Antonio site, and I still have no idea what happened there.
+Visiting the Alamo was a total clusterf**k.
+I spent around 45 minutes at the historic San Antonio site, and I still had no idea what happened there.

 Of course, I know the basics that everybody learns in history class – Davy Crockett, Remember the Alamo, Texas independence, etc. – but I was expecting to hear the full story and leave with a better appreciation for it.
 That did not happen.

 I actually stopped by the Alamo on two separate days and had two equally bad experiences.
 Hopefully you can learn from this mess and take away some Alamo tips to help with your own visit.